jfxu/Unix/SAS.sh.md

         count(case when condition3 then 1 end) AS n3
     from data

-5. Select count of rows in another table:
+/* 5.
+Select count of rows in another table: */

     select A.*, (SELECT COUNT(*) FROM B WHERE B.id = A.id) AS TOT FROM A

-6. Check SAS data set:
+/* 6.
+Check SAS data set */

     %let data_set = libname.data_set_name;